 + Travellers Rest Cabins & RV Park, Darby

 Explore the sparkling waters of Flathead Lake—the largest freshwater lake west of the Mississippi.
-This premier Western Montana vacation destination offers all manner of water adventures and lakeside splendor plus multiple state parks, including Wild Horse Island.
+This premier Western Montana vacation destination offers all manner of water adventures and lakeside splendor plus multiple state parks, including Wild Horse Island (accessible only by boat).
 Did we mention Flathead cherries?
+A must stop is Bigfork.
+Sitting on the northeast shore of Flathead Lake, this storybook village was chosen as “One of the 50 Great Towns of the West,” designated as “One of the 100 Best Small Art Towns of the Nation,” and was listed in National Geographic’s Guide to Small Town Escapes, which is no surprise given its gourmet restaurants, fun shops, local character and beautiful, natural surroundings.

 + Diamond S RV Park and Campground, Ronan